 SHEEP and BEEF

-- Mating - continue to monitor plane of nutrition for both ewes and rams.
-Ensure adequate ram ratios and that rams are active, sound and in good general health.
+- Mating - as mating progresses continue to monitor plane of nutrition for ewes and rams.
+Maintain adequate ram ratios and ensure rams are active, sound and in good general health.

-- Planning for winter - consider timing of winter shearing, when to book in your scanning, prepare an autumn/winter feed budget and relate it to body condition score, and consider the benefits of iodine supplementation of ewes.
+- Planning for winter - consider timing of winter shearing, when to book in your scanning, prepare an autumn/winter feed budget and relate it to body condition score.
+Consider the benefits of iodine supplementation of ewes.

 - Mating - keep a close eye on stags as mating progresses.
-Monitor general health, body condition and any signs of lameness, and act quickly at any sign of a problem.
+Monitor general health, body condition, signs of lameness, and act quickly at any sign of a problem.

-- Vaccinations - now is a good time to make sure all your horses are up-to-date with all their vaccinations, particularly mares that are in foal.
+- Vaccinations - make sure all your horses are up-to-date with all their vaccinations, particularly mares that are in foal.